 Figure 1.
 A concept map depicting the seven concepts that describe the approaches taken by audiologists to address the psychosocial needs of adults with hearing loss.
-The numbers provide identification for the individual statements provided in Supplementary Appendix One.
+The numbers provide identification for the individual statements provided in Appendix One.
 The points represent the individual statements generated by the audiologists.
 Lines depict the cluster boundaries.

-Client empowerment
+Client Empowerment

-Client empowerment is a complex experience of personal change that can be facilitated by adopting a person-centred approach to clinical practice acknowledging the clients' own experience, priorities, and fears (Aujoulat, d'Hoore, and Deccache 2007).
-Participants described aspects of client empowerment through statements about (1) exploring the client's psychosocial needs, (2) collaborative problem-solving, (3) shared decision making, and (4) highlighting previous wins, such as moments of successful social connectedness.
-Previous research exploring factors that influence hearing aid adoption and use has identified the importance of client empowerment, facilitated through supporting the client's responsibility and choices, encouraging skill development, using shared decision making, and accounting for their contextual factors (Laplante-Lévesque, Hickson, and Worrall 2010; Laplante-Lévesque et al. 2013; Poost-Foroosh et al. 2011).
-Although studies have identified how audiologists might facilitate client empowerment, analysis of the discourse from recorded audiology consultation sessions suggests that questioning, information transmission, and decisions are mostly unidirectional; from the audiologist towards the client (Barker, Mackenzie, and de Lusignan 2016; Ekberg, Grenness, and Hickson 2014; Grenness et al. 2015).
-An examination of behaviour change techniques used by audiologists to encourage and enable hearing aid use found that audiologists often provided information and encouraged skill development, but rarely engaged the client in shared decision making or collaborative problem-solving (Barker, Mackenzie, and de Lusignan 2016).
-Whereas current practice tends to leave clients in a state of dependency on the audiologist, empowering audiology clients with the knowledge, skills, and confidence to self-manage their own hearing difficulties will likely result in better rehabilitation outcomes (Convery et al. 2019a; Convery et al. 2016).
-In an attempt to facilitate shared decision making and encourage addressing existing psychosocial needs in patients, van Leeuwen et al. (2020) developed an intake tool (an online screening questionnaire) based on the ICF Core Set for Hearing Loss for a Dutch audiology and ENT practice.
-This tool aims to facilitate discussion and shared decision-making, in that patients and clinicians jointly discuss and prioritise any functioning problems that emerge from this screening tool.
+Client empowerment is a complex experience of personal change that can be facilitated by adopting a personcentered approach to clinical practice acknowledging the clients' own experience, priorities, and fears (Aujoulat et al, 2007).
+Participants described aspects of client empowerment through statements about (1) exploring the client's psychosocial needs, (2) collaborative problemsolving, (3) shared decision making, and (4) highlighting previous wins, such as moments of successful social connectedness.
+Previous research exploring factors that influence hearing aid adoption and use has identified the importance of client empowerment, facilitated through supporting the client's responsibility and choices, encouraging skill development, using shared decision making, and accounting for their contextual factors (Laplante-Lévesque et al, 2010; Laplante-Lévesque et al, 2012; Poost-Foroosh et al, 2011).
+Although studies have identified how audiologists might facilitate client empowerment, analysis of the discourse from recorded audiology consultation sessions suggests that questioning, information transmission, and decisions are mostly unidirectional; from the audiologist towards the client (Barker et al, 2016; Ekberg et al, 2014; Grenness et al, 2015).
+An examination of behaviour change techniques used by audiologists to encourage and enable hearing aid use found that audiologists often provided information and encouraged skill development, but rarely engaged the client in shared decision making or collaborative problemsolving (Barker et al, 2016).
+Whereas current practice tends to leave clients in a state of dependency on the audiologist, empowering audiology clients with the knowledge, skills, and confidence to self-manage their own hearing difficulties will likely result in better rehabilitation outcomes (Convery et al, 2019a; Convery et al, 2016).
+In an attempt to facilitate shared decision making and encourage addressing existing psychosocial needs in patients, Van Leeuwen et al (2019) developed an intake tool (an online screening questionnaire) based on the ICF Core Set for Hearing Loss for a Dutch audiology and ENT practice.
+This tool aims to facilitate discussion and shared decision-making, in that patients and clinicians jointly discuss and prioritize any functioning problems that emerge from this screening tool.
 Although promising, the tool still is in the phase of implementation and results are not yet available.

-Use of strategies and training to personalise the rehabilitation program
+Use of Strategies and Training to Personalise the Rehabilitation Program

 This concept acknowledged the need for audiologists to use a person-centred approach in clinical care.
-A person-centred approach in this context means that the client should be
+A person-